-In this article, we will talk about how to be successful and, in particular, ten habits that can have a strong, positive impact on your life.
+In this article, we will cover some tips about how to be successful in life.

 Disclaimer: this post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links, at no additional cost for you.